xtaran/unburden-home-dir/CONTRIBUTING.md

   latter is currently not the case for `libstring-expand-perl`, but it's easy to backport.)

-* If you contribute bigger patches which validate you own copyright, please use "GPLv2 or newer" as license.
+* If you contribute bigger patches which validate your own copyright, please use "GPLv2 or newer" as license.

 Bug reports